MusicPlayerDaemon/MPD/doc/user.rst

 Using systemd, you can launch :program:`MPD` on demand when the first client attempts to connect.

 :program:`MPD` comes with two systemd unit files: a "service" unit and a "socket" unit.
-These will only be installed when :program:`MPD` was configured with :option:`--with-systemdsystemunitdir=/lib/systemd/system`.
+These will be installed to the directory specified with :option:`-Dsystemd_system_unit_dir=...`, e.g. :file:`/lib/systemd/system`.

 To enable socket activation, type: